 Rent or Buy?
-Look at the Price to Rent Ratio for Objective Data
+Look at the Price to Rent Ratio First

 Determining whether to rent or buy a home, apartment, or other dwelling is often a tough choice to make.

 As we discussed, housing costs are huge (between 31-39% of spending, on average).
 And you want to keep yourself out of trouble, should you hit some monetary speed bumps.

 Despite what a local realtor or mortgage broker might tell you, it is not always “a good time to buy”.

 In fact, there are absolute horrible times to buy.
 Had you bought a home in the early 2000’s, up through 2007, you’re probably still under-water, and had you lost your job, you might even have been foreclosed upon.

 Before you even begin to think about buying a home, you want to make sure: